 The problem of the incomplete septum primum is solved by the septum secundum that sprouts from the top again.
 The gap between the two septa is called the oval foramen.

-Before birth, it is difficult for the blood in the right atrium to depart, due to unexpanded, nonelastic lungs.
+Before birth, it is difficult that the blood in the right atrium departs for the pulmonary artery due to unexpanded, nonelastic lungs.
 Sequentially, the blood pressure of prenatal right atrium is high.
-Reversely, it is easy for the blood in the left atrium to leave, because of the umbilical arteries (Fig. 6-36).
+Reversely, it is easy for the blood in the left atrium to leave, because of the umbilical artery (Fig. 6-36).
 Thus, the blood pressure of prenatal left atrium is low.
 Consequently, blood in the right atrium passes to the left atrium through the oval foramen.

 After birth, such situation is reversed.
 Lungs expand while the umbilical artery is obliterated.
 Blood pressure in the left atrium becomes higher than that in the right atrium.
 Then, the blood passage stops between the atria because the thin septum primum plays the function of a valve.